vmarribas/VerMFi/README.md

 ```

 You can also optionally include which outputs to evaluate.
 Include this only
-if there is an output in your module you do not it to be analyzed (the tool will
+if there is an output in your module you do not want it to be analyzed (the tool will
 analyze the specified outputs only):
 ```
 -- Outputs_check: outputToCheck_1, ..., outputToCheck_N.